jamesob/coldcore/README.md

 - Zero install process for most platforms
 - Designed for simplicity and auditability
 - No GUI, terminal only
-- Modern: works in terms of script descriptors and PSBTs
+- Works in terms of script descriptors and PSBTs
 - Minimal dependencies: Bitcoin Core, Python 3 interpreter, nothing else
 - Supports only airgapped, opensource hardware wallets
 - Integrates with GPG and [`pass`](https://www.passwordstore.org/) for secure xpub storage